pablrod/p5-Chart-Dygraphs/README.md

               CONSEQUENTIAL DAMAGES ARISING IN ANY WAY OUT OF THE USE OF THE PACKAGE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE .

+# AUTHOR

+Pablo Rodríguez González <pablo.rodriguez.gonzalez@gmail.com>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2016 by Pablo Rodríguez González.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.